Bay Area Rapid Transit rolling stock: AGT fleet

-The Coliseum–Oakland International Airport line uses a completely separate and independently operated fleet as it uses off-the-shelf cable car-based automated guideway transit technology.
+The Oakland Airport Connector uses a completely separate and independently operated fleet as it uses off-the-shelf cable-car-based automated guideway transit technology.
 The fleet consists of four Cable Liner trains built by Doppelmayr Cable Car arranged as three-car sets, totaling twelve cars.
 The system is designed to be expanded to four-car trains with a capacity of 148 passengers in the future if necessary.